Pico Basilé

 Bioko was formed along the Cameroon line, a major northeast-trending geologic fault that runs from the Atlantic Ocean into Cameroon.
-This line includes other volcanic islands in the Gulf of Guinea such as Annobón, Príncipe and São Tomé, along with the massive stratovolcano of Mount Cameroon.
-The other island volcanoes to the SW of Bioko Island are extinct.
+This line includes other volcanic islands in the Gulf of Guinea, such as Annobón, Príncipe and São Tomé, along with the massive stratovolcano of Mount Cameroon.
+The other island volcanoes to the southwest of Bioko Island are extinct.

 Flora and fauna

-Part of the Cameroon line, the flora and fauna of Pico Basilé and Bioko as a whole are similar to that of the montane regions of adjacent Cameroon and Nigeria.
-Multiple range restricted species occur on Pico Basilé, and one bird, the Bioko Speirops Zoterops brunneus, is wholly restricted to the volcano's higher elevations.
+Part of the Cameroon line, the flora and fauna of Pico Basilé, and Bioko as a whole, are similar to those of the montane regions of adjacent Cameroon and Nigeria.
+Multiple range-restricted species occur on Pico Basilé, and one bird, the Bioko speirops Zoterops brunneus, is wholly restricted to the volcano's higher elevations.

 History

 The island was inhabited in the middle of the first millennium BC by Bantu tribes from the mainland, who formed the Bubi ethnic group.
 Unlike other islands in the area, Bioko had an indigenous African population.
 The Bubi speak a Bantu language.
 The island has probably been inhabited by this or other Bantu-speaking groups since before the 7th century BC.

 In 1472, the Portuguese navigator Fernão do Pó was the first European to sight the island while seeking a path to India.

 The first ascent of the mountain by Europeans was made by English commanders between 1827 and 1828 under the Owen expedition.
 Its first official ascent was made in 1839 by the British John Beecroft who was later governor of the island that was once Fernando Po, now Bioko.